Frequently Asked Questions

 The National Prison Braille Network is a growing group of professionals working in the fields of vision and corrections who are forming partnerships to produce braille materials in prisons across the United States.
 Since 2000, the American Printing House for the Blind (APH) has taken a lead role in developing the network with the primary goal of transcribing a greater number of books.

 The nationwide shortage of braille transcribers means students who are blind or visually impaired have to wait to get important classroom textbooks.
 That delay can put them behind on their schoolwork and make it harder for them to keep up with their peers.
-Prison braille programs address the need for highly-qualify braille transcribers.
+Prison braille programs address the need for highly-qualified braille transcribers.

 Each program is unique, but most are operated as partnerships between the prison and a local agency serving the blind.
 When corrections industries are involved, they serve as a program partner as well.